Abjad/abjad/README.md

 You can use the Abjad configuration file to tell Abjad about your preferred PDF file viewer, MIDI player, LilyPond language and so on.

-Your configuration filewill look something like this the first time you open
+Your configuration file will look something like this the first time you open
 it:

     # Abjad configuration file created by Abjad on 31 January 2014 00:08:17.